 Information on the 2025-2026 contest will be available in the fall.

-The New Hampshire Bar Foundation is pleased to announce its first annual high school civics essay contest.
+The New Hampshire Bar Foundation is pleased to announce its second annual high school civics essay contest.
 Students enrolled in grades 11 and 12 (or their equivalent) in the State of New Hampshire during the 2025-2026 academic year are invited to submit an essay based on the prompt below for the chance to win a prize of up to $5,000.
 The top 3 essays will be chosen in March by a panel of attorneys and judges.
 The author of the first-place essay will receive a $5,000 prize, while second and third-place winners will each receive a $2,500 prize.
-All three award recipients will be honored at a ceremony on April 4th, 2026 at the Merrimack Superior Court.
+All three award recipients will be honored at a ceremony on April 6th, 2026 at the Merrimack Superior Court.
 Check back for more details to be announced regarding ceremony date and location.
 All winning essays will be featured on the Bar Foundation’s website.

 Essay Topic: Artificial Intelligence (“AI”) companies create services such as ChatGPT by scanning books and articles, which often contain intellectual property that results from years of hard work, study, and expertise.
 These companies then generate profits by either selling their services or providing them for free and profiting from the data obtained from users.